Kitsune is the name for the fox as both an animal and a spirit.

 4. Kakuriyo: Bed & Breakfast For Spirits

-Kakuriyo: Kakuriyo is a Bed & Breakfast for Spirits that stars Aoi Takaaki, a college student who has the ability to see yokai through her grandmother.
+Kakuriyo: Kakuriyo is a Bed & Breakfast for Spirits that stars Aoi Takaaki, a college student who can see yokai through her grandmother.

 Soon, she meets an Ogre at the Torii shrine.